Scooletz/blog.scooletz.com-posts/2020-04-21-blog-refined.md

 The confirmation pages are something that I wanted to have for a while.
 Whenever you subscribe to my list, I'd like you to be able to select the things that interest you the most.
 I can easily reason from your action about some interests.
 For instance, downloading [my e-book about aggregates](https://masterofaggregates.com) can show me that you're interested in Domain Driven Design, but for clicks on my page it might be not that easy.
 For some clicks on the blog, a confirmation page is used.
 This allows a new subscriber to specify their interests.

 The confirmation is the place where I use Azure Functions.
 They are used to handle the logic behind setting up tags in ConvertKit.
 This is done in an efficient manner separating the request and minimal validation with all the process behind.
 Again, a warm up is used, so whenever a user accesses the page and clicks the submit button, the function should be just ready.

+The last but not least is the mighty [Integromat](https://scooletz.com/links/integromat).
+I use it to extract some metadata from the ATOM feed of my blog and publish entries to my social media accounts, including delayed re-shares.
+As a software engineer I'd never thought that `no-code` tools can be so cool.
+If you haven't tried it and you have something to integrate with, please try out [Integromat](https://scooletz.com/links/integromat).

 ### The migration of DNS